gardener/gardener/docs/extensions/worker.md

 The `spec.pools[].machineControllerManager` field allows to configure the settings for machine-controller-manager component.
 Providers must populate these settings on worker-pool to the related [fields](https://github.com/gardener/machine-controller-manager/blob/master/kubernetes/machine_objects/machine-deployment.yaml#L30-L34) in MachineDeployment.

-When seeing such a resource, your controller must make sure that it deploys the machine-controller-manager next to the control plane in the seed cluster.
+When observing such a resource, the controller must make sure that it deploys the machine-controller-manager next to the control plane in the seed cluster (only if `gardenlet`'s `MachineControllerManagerDeployment` feature gate is disabled).
+If the feature gate is enabled, the controller must only inject its provider-specific sidecar container into the `machine-controller-manager` `Deployment` managed by `gardenlet`.

 After that, it must compute the desired machine classes and the desired machine deployments.
 Typically, one class maps to one deployment, and one class/deployment is created per availability zone.
 Following this convention, the created resource would look like this: